NebulaFox/exploring_rust/README.md

-Languages such as Kotlin and Swift, have cultivated a certain mindset, which is _challenged_ in Rust, mostly in the form of Rust`s ownership system.
+Languages such as Kotlin and Swift, have cultivated a certain mindset, which is _challenged_ in Rust, mostly in the form of Rust's ownership system.

 It is assumed, the reader has read [Rust Programming Language Book](https://doc.rust-lang.org/book/)